‘Greatest Champions League semifinal’: Players, fans react to PSG vs Bayern

-PSG vs Bayern Munich: Football experts, fans react to Champions League semi
+PSG vs Bayern Munich: Football players, fans react to Champions League semi

 The nine-goal thriller in Paris is being hailed as one of the best football matches across all competitions.